Influencer Backdoor Attack on Semantic Segmentation: Experiments

-As shown in the last two columns of Tab.~\ref{exp:dis}, PRL outperforms both NNI and baseline IBA by a large margin when the trigger is positioned far from victim pixels.
-The ASR achieved by PRL does not decrease greatly when moving the trigger far from victim pixels, which verifies the effectiveness of the proposed PRL.
-PRL enhances the context aggregation ability of segmentation models by randomly relabeling some pixels, which facilitates the models to learn the connection between victim pixel predictions and a distant trigger.
-More results can be found in Appendix A.
+\textbf{Arbitrary trigger position in the inference stage} We also perform the Poisoned Test in the more practical scenario where the trigger can only be placed a long distance to the victim pixels.
+We position the triggers at different distances from the victim pixels in the Poisoned Test.
+Concretely, we set the lower bound and upper bound $(\bm{L},\bm{U})$ to $(0,60)$, $(60,90)$, $(90,120)$, $(120,15)$, respectively, to position the trigger in the Cityscapes dataset with DeepLabV3.
+As shown in Tab.~\ref{exp:dis}, PRL outperforms both NNI and baseline IBA by a large margin wherever the trigger is placed.
+Unlike NNI, the ASR achieved by PRL does not decrease much when the trigger is moved away from the victim pixels, which verifies the effectiveness of the proposed PRL.
+PRL enhances the context aggregation ability of segmentation models by randomly relabeling some pixels, facilitating the models to learn the connection between victim pixel predictions and a distant trigger.

-\textbf{Maintaining the performance on benign images and non-victim pixels.} In the Poisoned Test, backdoored segmentation models are expected to perform similarly on non-victim pixels to clean models.
-We report the score in Tab.~\ref{Tab.deep_cs_baseline}.
-The first row with 0\% corresponds to a clean model, while the other rows report the scores under different poisoning rates.
+\textbf{Maintaining the performance on benign images and non-victim pixels.} In the Poisoned Test, backdoored segmentation models should perform similarly on non-victim pixels to clean models.
+We report the score in Tab.~\ref{Tab.deep_cs_baseline} (Full score in Appendix~\ref{app:complete_score}).
+The first row with 0\% corresponds to a clean model, while the other rows report the scores at different poisoning rates.
 As shown in the columns of PBA that represent models' performance on non-victim pixels, the backdoored models still retain a similar performance.
 Besides, a slight decrease can be observed, compared to scores in CBA.
 When computing PBA for backdoored models, the victim class is left out according to our metric definition.
 Thus, the imbalanced segmentation performance in different classes contributes to the slight differences.

-Benign Test is also conducted on both clean models and backdoored models.
-As shown in the columns of CBA that represent models' performance on clean images, the different backdoored models achieve similar performance as clean ones.
+Benign Test is conducted on both clean models and backdoored models.
+As shown in the columns of CBA, all backdoored models achieve similar performance as clean ones.
 The results show the feasibility of all IBAs.
+It has been noticed that the combination of NNI and PRL does not bring a significant improvement in ASR, more discussion on this is given in Sect.\ref{sec:ab}.

-\subsection{Qualitative evaluation.}
+\subsection{Qualitative evaluation}